A Generalized Goursat Lemma: Introduction

 In this note we examine another generalization, to the direct product of a finite number of groups.
-While this sounds at first glance to be a triviality since we can write $A\times B\times C\approx (A\times B)\times C$, unexpected complications arise as noted by Arroyo et al. in \cite{poster}.
-The complications are overcome by introducing an asymmetric version of the lemma in Section $2$, which enables us to solve the general case in Section $3$.
-Applications within group theory, in particular to cyclic subgroups of a direct product $A_1\times \cdots \times A_n$, are given in Section $4$.
+While this seems at first glance to be a triviality since we can write $A\times B\times C\approx (A\times B)\times C$, unexpected complications arise as noted by Arroyo et al. in \cite{poster}.
+The complications are overcome by considering an asymmetric version of the lemma (cf. \cite{Schmidt}) in Section \ref{sec:2}, which enables us to solve the general case in Section \ref{sec:3}.
+Applications within group theory are given in Section \ref{sec:4}.
+These are divided into relatively easy applications followed by a more subtle application to profinite groups, then to the cyclic subgroups of a direct product $A_1\times \cdots \times A_n$, and finally to the Sylow $p$-subgroups of a subgroup $G$ of a direct product.
+The conditions for Sylow $p$-subgroups are obtained not only for finite groups but also for virtual $p$-groups (groups having a subgroup that is a $p$-group and has finite index).
+An Appendix gives an example that illustrates the necessity for the asymmetric version of Goursat's lemma in order to generalize it to finite direct products.

+{\bf Acknowledgements:} We thank L\'asl\'o T\'oth for providing us with an alternate proof of Lemma \ref{l:dirichlet} which uses the Chinese Remainder Theorem, as well as for pointing out a gap in the original proof of Theorem \ref{4.2}.
+We also thank Joseph Rotman and Hanafi Farahat for further discussions that have been helpful with the group theoretic applications in Section 4.